onebeyond/rascal/README.md

 The RabbitMQ broker may [cancel](https://www.rabbitmq.com/consumer-cancel.html) the consumer if the queue is deleted or the node on which the queue is located fails. [amqplib](https://www.squaremobius.net/amqp.node/channel_api.html#channel_consume) handles this by delivering a `null` message.
 When Rascal receives the null message it will

-1. Emit a `cancelled` event from the subscription.
+1. Emit a `cancel` event from the subscription.
 1. Emit an `error` event from the subscription if the `cancel` event was not handled
 1. Optionally attempt to resubscribe as per normal retry configuration.
 If the queue was deleted rather than being failed over, the queue will not automatically be re-created and retry attempts will fail indefinitely.